siunam321/CTF-Writeups/NahamCon-CTF-2022/OSINT/Keeber/README.md

 ![solution3](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/OSINT/Keeber/images/3/solution3.png)

 Yes!!
-We found their secret commits, `added .gitignore`, in their repositories!
+We found their secret commits, `added .gitignore`, in their `security-evaluation-workflow repository`!

 Looks like `keeber-tiffany` uploaded a file called `asana_secret.txt` and inside the file, it has a key? `1/1202152286661684:f136d320deefe730f6c71a91b2e4f7b1`